Stachugit/CatHack/README.md

 1. Download and upload the firmware from M5Burner.
 2. Download this repository and unpack the Subfiles.zip to your SD card.
+⚠️Please note some files may not work, for now only the RAW protocol is supported⚠️
 3. Insert the SD card into the module and you're done.

 ---